 Take notice of the angled plate welded by the nose cone.
 This is called a spray fin and is used to direct water downward when the pontoon is not yet on plane, keeping passengers dry and comfortable.
 Optional side keels used to provide additional protection for the logs are attached to the outside of the starboard and port side log and run the entire length.

 The beautiful powder-coated rails offered on all Veranda Luxury Pontoons are fabricated in our sub-assembly department in Malvern, Arkansas.
 The individual rails are built per order.

 The combination of panel color and powder-coated rails gives personality to your Veranda Luxury Pontoons.
-The fence design varies based upon the series you purchased, but the same sound construction process is applied to all to ensure a lifetime of enjoyment.
-The new Relax/Fish Series Refresh introduced in 2021 brought about a more stylish, sweeping look to the rails, and added the opportunity to further customize your pontoon with the all-new 2-tone fence panels, which placed black panels on the aft fence and color of your choice running from midship to the forward area of the fencing.
+The fence design varies based on the series you purchased, but the same sound construction process is applied to all to ensure a lifetime of enjoyment.
+The new Relax/Fish Series Refresh introduced in 2021 brought about a more stylish, sweeping look to the rails, and added the opportunity to further customize your pontoon with the all-new 2-tone fence panels, which placed black panels on the aft fence and the color of your choice running from midship to the forward area of the fencing.

 Our VP and Vertex Series include stainless steel inserts on the side panels and front gate.

 Another new enhancement introduced in 2021 was the Versa Lounge exterior styling, available on VP, Vertex, and Relax Series.
 The new style includes a sweeping aft top rail design and provides improved aft visibility due to the lower overall fence height and plexiglass insert with an etched Veranda Luxury Pontoons logo.